longhoangphi225/NER-in-customs-declaration/README.md

 # NER-in-customs-declaration
 I'm Long, this is my Project 1 at term 20202, Hanoi University of Science and Technology. <br />
-My Instructor: DR. Thang Ngoc Tran.
+My Instructor: DR. Thang Tran Ngoc.

 #### Table of contents
 1. [Data description](#description)